hindu-comm/mail_stream_advaita-l/2017/10/SrividyA_and_advaita/162__Praveen_R._Bhat.md

 > upAsana fits within advaita vedAnta?
 >

-​I will ​share what I can (although I am not sure how much will be seen as *okay to be shared*) with the hope that it will not be confused with upAsanA leading to mokSha being refuted by Bhashyakara.
+I will share what I can (although I am not sure how much will be seen as *okay to be shared*) with the hope that it will not be confused with upAsanA leading to mokSha being refuted by Bhashyakara.
 Surely, upAsana cannot result in mokSha, but it can lead one there.
 In fact, as I remember,